bqi343/cp-notebook/README.md

 ## Introduction

 In competitive programming contests, one must solve well-defined problems by writing computer programs under specified limits or constraints.
 Typically, the most popular language is C++, followed by Java and Python.
+Here is my [C++ template](http://ideone.com/qMLEgu) if anyone is interested.

 ## Getting Started